creativenull/nvim-config/README.md

 ## Architecture

 ```
+├── init.lua               (Starting point)
 ├── after
-│   └── ftplugin           (Plugins to be loaded on the 'filetype' event)
+│   └── ftplugin           (Plugins to be loaded on the 'FileType' event)
-├── init.lua               (Starting point)
 ├── lua
 │   └── cnull
 │       ├── core           (Initial setup and utilities called from here)